 These guidelines are in effect on all school days as well as all school-related activities including off-campus events and field trips.
 Students who fail to comply will receive points under the Personal Assessment System.
 In order for students to remain in school when in violation of this dress code, parents/guardians should be prepared to make arrangements to have appropriate clothing brought to school.

-The use of cell phones on campus during school hours is prohibited during the day with the exception of students being allowed to check their text messages during lunch time and during passing.
-Students are expected to stow their cell phones in the classroom cell phone holders during class.
-Students may refer to their cell phone within the confines of the classroom for academic purposes with teacher permission.
+The use of cell phones and/or smart devices on campus during school hours is prohibited during the day with the exception of students being allowed to check their text messages during lunch time and during passing.

-It is strictly prohibited for students to take unauthorized pictures or recordings without faculty or administrative approval.
-Students in violation will immediately have their phones confiscated and may face serious disciplinary consequences.
 At no time between 7:30 am and 2:15 pm should a student be talking on their cell phone.
 Any parent/guardian who needs to contact their child should do so through the Main Office by calling 908-647-4800.
+Students are expected to stow their cell phones and smart devices in the classroom holders for the entire class period including bathroom visits.
+Students may refer to their cell phone and/or smart devices within the confines of the classroom for academic purposes with teacher permission.
+If a student is in violation, their device will be confiscated and a report of misconduct will be issued.
+The device will be returned to the student at the end of the day with the understanding that is not to be used again during school hours and if this occurs again, further disciplinary action will result.

-Students who are in violation will have their phones confiscated and will be returned to their parents.
+It is strictly prohibited for students to take unauthorized pictures or recordings without faculty or administrative approval.
+Students in violation will immediately have their phones and/or smart devices confiscated and may face serious disciplinary consequences.

 WHRHS will not be held responsible for items that are lost or stolen.

-Time SchedulesAlthough field trips are an important part of the educational process and serve to enhance classroom lessons, students are not automatically entitled to participate in these trips.
+Although field trips are an important part of the educational process and serve to enhance classroom lessons, students are not automatically entitled to participate in these trips.
 Only those students who have demonstrated good academic and disciplinary behavior will be permitted to attend.
 If students are not permitted to participate in a field trip, they are expected to be in school and attend all of their classes.
 Students are expected to adhere to all school policies/regulations.
-If a student is found to be in violation of any policy/regulation he/she will be subject to appropriate discipline.
+If a student is found to be in violation of any policy/regulation they will be subject to appropriate discipline.

 Students are responsible for any cafeteria fines, books, technology equipment (including Chromebooks), or uniforms loaned to them.
 If any items are not returned or are returned damaged, fines will be imposed accordingly.